 Imaging

-The CONNECT Neuroimaging Core, led by Dr. James Leach, provides a central repository for CONNECT neuroimaging data from clinical trials for both research and central review.
-The Neuroimaging core for CONNECT utilizes a dedicated research PACS system (Merge PACS current version.
-6.6.3.148109, Merge Healthcare Chicago, IL) accessible to core imaging staff, central reviewers, and approved researchers.
+The CONNECT Neuroimaging Core provides a central repository for CONNECT neuroimaging data from clinical trials for both research and central review.
+The Neuroimaging core for CONNECT utilizes MIMCloud, a dedicated HIPAA-compliant cloud server accessible to core imaging staff, central reviewers, and approved researchers.
 The CONNECT neuroimaging core is both flexible and scalable to meet the demands of rapidly evolving CONNECT studies.
 Advanced imaging analysis, tumor measurement and lesion tracking software is available for use by the neuroimaging core to standardize central review.

 Pathology

 The mission of the CONNECT Biorepository Core is to provide a robust, easily accessible central repository for CONNECT neuropathology specimens to help research teams and central reviewers.
-The Biorepository houses tissue samples (both frozen and formalin-fixed), blood samples, and genetic material extracted from these samples (DNA, RNA, etc.).
-All tissues samples are filed / stored with secure annotation, under the direction of Dr. Christine Fuller, who leads the Neuropathology and Biorepository Core.
-Under the leadership of Dr. Fuller, the Neuropathology Core has established a well-rounded menu of CAP/CLIA validated testing modalities, including a wide variety of mutant-specific and other immunohistochemical assays crucial to pediatric neuro-oncology, Fluorescence in situ hybridization (FISH) assays, SNP array for copy number alterations, targeted Next Generation Sequencing, and 850K Methylation profiling for definitive molecular subgroup assignment and copy number alteration assessment.
+The Biorepository houses tissue samples (both frozen and formalin-fixed), blood samples, and genetic material extracted from these samples (DNA, RNA, etc.) and are filed / stored with secure annotation.
+The Neuropathology Core has established a well-rounded menu of CAP/CLIA validated testing modalities, including a wide variety of mutant-specific and other immunohistochemical assays crucial to pediatric neuro-oncology, Fluorescence in situ hybridization (FISH) assays, SNP array for copy number alterations, targeted Next Generation Sequencing, and 850K Methylation profiling for definitive molecular subgroup assignment and copy number alteration assessment.

 Genomics